solo-io/supergloo/docs/content/concepts/_index.md

 ## Components

 The components that comprise Service Mesh Hub can be categorized as `mesh-discovery` and `mesh-networking` components.
-These components work together to discover meshes, mesh services, and unify them using a `VirtualMesh` (see above).
+These components work together to discover meshes, traffic targets, and unify them using a `VirtualMesh` (see above).
 These components will write all of the necessary service-mesh-specific resources to the various clusters/meshes under management.
 For example, Service Mesh Hub would write all of the `ServiceEntry`, `VirtualService` and `DestinationRule` resources if managing Istio.
 Let's take a closer look at the components.

 ##### Mesh Discovery